-At BitBoost we are working hard to redefine e-commerce through The Block, our blockchain-based marketplace (if you haven’t registered yet for beta testing, please do so on our website) We also believe that this goal requires the collaboration with other blockchain startups, who are willing to reinvent the value chain for digital business.
+At BitBoost we are working hard to redefine e-commerce through our blockchain-based marketplace (if you haven’t registered yet for beta testing, please do so on our website) We also believe that this goal requires the collaboration with other blockchain startups, who are willing to reinvent the value chain for digital business.
 Because of that, we are now actively developing several partnerships with other companies, and we are happy to announce our first one with PassLFix, a smart delivery service.
 In this interview, we ask PassLFix CEO Frederic Vedrunes to explain the purpose, features and roadmap for his company, together with his expectations for our partnership.

 Most new blockchain startups were born with a clear purpose.
 What is yours?